 To date, my areas of research have paralleled the topics I teach.
 These include surveys of world art; Western art; Western literature; late 19th and early 20th century Parisian avant-garde art and literature; convergences and disparities in the artistic traditions of Judaism, Christianity, and Islam; issues of identity, power, race, and market economics in the humanities and cultural institutions, particularly museums.
 As a result of currently pursuing masters degree in Museum and Field Studies at CU, my research is increasingly moving into art museum history, education, management, and theory.
 Also concurrently fascinated by art tourism and travel and the sustainability thereof in major, especially European, cities.

-15th-17th century western European art, patronage practices in Italy and France, modern French art and the Parisian avant-garde, western European literary tradition from 17th-21st century, issues of identity, power, race, market economics and the arts, sociology of art, adult art education, critical museology
+15th-17th century western European art and patronage practices in Italy and France, modern French art and the Parisian avant-garde, western European literary tradition from 17th-21st century, issues of identity, power, race, market economics and the arts, sociology of art, adult art education, critical museology

 HUMN 1210 - Introduction to Humanities: Art and Music 1